ehmatthes/django-simple-deploy/docs/contributing/architecture_notes.md

 - A `PlatformDeployer` class that can be instantiated.
 - The `platform_deployer` object must have a `messages` attribute, for platform-specific messages.
     - The host must provide a `confirm_automate_all` message.

+### What *should* the plugin do?

+These are not hard requirements, but should probably be done by every deploy script.
+This may separate out into CLI-based workflows, API-based workflows, and GH-based workflows.

+- Verify that the platform's CLI is installed.
+- Verify that the user has authenticated through the CLI.
+- Verify that any pre-requisite resources have already been created.